New York attorney general seeks Trump’s deposition as part of civil fraud investigation

 Both the attorney general and the Manhattan District Attorney’s Office are scrutinizing whether Trump’s company broke the law by providing low values to property tax officers, while using high ones to garner tax breaks or impress lenders, as The Washington Post previously reported.

-James has said she is considering filing a lawsuit over the matter and Manhattan prosecutors have convened a new grand jury to consider potential criminal charges related to the company’s financial practices, according to the people familiar with the investigations.
+James has said she is considering filing a lawsuit over the matter, and Manhattan prosecutors have convened a new grand jury to consider potential criminal charges related to the company’s financial practices, according to the people familiar with the investigations.

 Trump has not been personally accused of wrongdoing.
-He has previously attacked James and her probe into his businesses as a “witch hunt” being driven by a prominent New York Democrat who has vowed to use her perch to investigate him and his company.
+He has previously attacked James and her probe into his businesses as a “witch hunt” being driven by a prominent New York Democrat who has promised to use her perch to investigate him and his company.

 Privately, the former president has regularly expressed frustration about the investigation, according to people close to him.